 Barbara (Younkin) King was born on Jan.
 5, 1820 in Turkeyfoot Township, Somerset County, PA, the daughter of Jacob and Sarah "Salome" (Weimer) Younkin Jr. Just a week before her seven-month birthday, she was christened in the Laurel Evangelical Lutheran Church in Somerset County.

-They had six children, all daughters but two -- Amanda Younkin, Sarah Cunningham, Belinda King, Ross King, Hiram King and Hulda Jane "Huldy" King.
+The couple produced a family of six children, all daughters but two -- Amanda Younkin, Sarah Cunningham, Belinda King, Ross King, Hiram King and Hulda Jane "Huldy/Hily" King.

 When enumerated in the federal census of 1850, the Kings were farmers and resided in Lower Turkeyfoot Township, Somerset County.

 Barbara died on June 25, 1857, at about age 37.
 The reason behind her untimely passing is unknown.
-She was placed into eternal rest in the Jersey Baptist Church Cemetery.
+Her mortal remains were placed into eternal rest in the Jersey Baptist Church Cemetery.
 Inscribed across the top of her upright grave marker are the words "Asleep in Jesus."
 [Find-a-Grave]

-At Thomas' death, their surviving children ranged in age from 22 to six.
+At Thomas' death, their surviving orphaned children ranged in age from 22 to six.

 Circa 1934 or '35, some 70 years after the Kings' deaths, the inscriptions from their grave markers were recorded by Otto Roosevelt "Pete" Younkin of Masontown, PA, a co-founder and president of the Younkin National Home-coming Reunion.